-Named Executive Officer Life and Disabilities Insurance Premiums (\$) Contributions to Qualified Defined Contribution Plans (\$) Tax Preparation, Legal and Financial Planning Fees(\$) Use of Corporate Aircraft (\$) ^(a) Income Tax Gross-Up (S) ^(b)
+Named Executive Officer Life and Disabilities Insurance Premiums (\$) Contributions to Qualified Defined Contribution Plans (\$) Tax Preparation, Legal and Financial Planning Fees(\$) Use of Corporate Aircraft (\$) (a) Income Tax Gross-Up (\$)

 Scott L. Thompson 3,179 11,600 10,000 179,142 9,672

-Bhaskar Rao 3,046 11,600 Ι I
+Bhaskar Rao 3,046 11,600 -

-H. Clifford Buster, III 3,179 I 10,000 I
+H. Clifford Buster, III 3,179 - 10,000 - -

-Steven H. Rusing 2,913 11,600 10,000 I I
+Steven H. Rusing 2,913 11,600 10,000

-Scott J. Vollet 3,046 11,600 10,000
+Scott J. Vollet 3,046 11,600 10,000 - -

-- Corporate aircraft use is governed by the Company's Corporate Aircraft Policy adopted by the Compensation Committee in connection with the Company's decision to allow members of the Board and executive team to use company-owned, chartered or leased aircraft.
+a.
+Corporate aircraft use is governed by the Company's Corporate Aircraft Policy adopted by the Compensation Committee in connection with the Company's decision to allow members of the Board and executive team to use company-owned, chartered or leased aircraft.
 Pursuant to SEC rules, certain uses of corporate aircraft, including commuting from an executive's personal residence to the Company's headquarters in a different city, is considered "personal" and thus must be disclosed as a perquisite.
-For 2021, \$101,538 of Mr. a. - The Company does not provide for United States Federal, State or local income tax gross-ups relating to imputed income to employees except in limited circumstances.
+For 2021, \$101,538 of Mr. Thompson's use of Company aircraft was comprised of commuting flights.

+b.
+The Company does not provide for United States Federal, State or local income tax gross-ups relating to imputed income to employees except in limited circumstances.
 The Company does provide for such gross-ups in certain circumstances under its Corporate Aircraft Policy.
 The total amount of such gross-ups during 2021 was \$9,672.

-Thompson's use of Company aircraft was comprised of commuting flights. . م - (4) Beginning in April 2020 and in connection with COVID-19, Mr. Thompson donated the remainder of his 2020 net base salary to the Tempur Sealy Foundation, which generally supports charities providing critical services to children in need and their families.
+(4) Beginning in April 2020 and in connection with COVID-19, Mr. Thompson donated the remainder of his 2020 net base salary to the Tempur Sealy Foundation, which generally supports charities providing critical services to children in need and their families.